Complete your work placement in Fiji!

 No, this will be organised by ACATA for the period of work placement.
 You will be placed with an Indo-Fijian family who will provide you with homestyle accommodation within 5km of the project location and nutritional Fijian Indian food at a cost of $1150.
 This is payable to ACATA on the due date to confirm your position in the project.
 You may however choose to stay in a hotel on the weekends which you will be responsible for booking and paying for.

-During work placement you will be part of the student group and accommodation will be organised in Nadi.
+No, during work placement you will be part of the student group and homestay accommodation will be organised in Nadi.
+You may however have friends or family join you prior to the project starting or after it is completed.

 Students are responsible for booking their own flights to and from Fiji.
 ACATA will organise for you to be picked up on arrival and taken to your designated homestay.